Thomas Coopman

 Insight

-How we teach EventStorming at our clients
+How we teach EventStorming to clients building software in complex environments

-These are the basic building blocks we use in EventStorming:
+To begin with, these are the basic building blocks we use in EventStorming:

 💡 Tip: Whiteboard tools, like Miro or Lucid, allow you to use a stack of sticky notes, making it easier for participants to add new ones.